bjadamson/BoomHS/README.md

 #### Milestone 1 (Avocado Release)

-The first milestone for development is world building and world generation.
+This milestone for development is world building and world generation.
 The goal of this release is to develop the infrastructure necessary to allow the developers to create a basic world, and explore it using only the game itself.
+Basic textures and basic sounds will be used to test the features developed at this stage.
 This release will support *offline mode only*.

 1. Generate a world starting from a random seed.

+   - Terrain, water.
+   - Time of day, night-day cycle.

+2. Basic AI for the NPCs.

+   - Pathfinding.
+   - Player interaction.

-2. A basic *level editor* (to be used on a generated world, or hand-craft an entire world using the editor.
+3. A basic *level editor* (to be used on a generated world, or hand-craft an entire world using the editor.

+   - Orthographic top-down view of the world with scrolling and zoom supporting.
+   - Uniform translation/rotation/zoom.

-3. Move around in the world with basic systems in place (sound, graphics, keyboard/mouse support, controller support).
+4. Move around in the world with <u>**BASIC**</u> systems in place.

+   - First-person camera.
+   - Third-person orbital camera.

+   - Ambient and non-ambient sounds.
+   - 3D graphics.
+   - Keyboard/mouse and controller support.

+5. Offline chat support (ie: allow player to type in commands into an in-game console).

-4. Get the game running on the following platforms: Linux, Window1. s, and OSX.
+6. Get the game running on supported platforms.
+(Linux, Windows, and OSX)

+7. Performant enough that players can maintain 60+ FPS.

+   - Since only basic gameplay is to be implemented, optimizations should be made at this stage so future development can easily profiled and a 60+ framerate can be maintained moving forward.

 #### Milestone 2 (Brussel Sprout Release)

+This step being complete should give confidence in the project architecture supporting the features planned for future milestones.
+Specifically the networking code interacting with the features from the first milestone.
+The bulk of this milestone will require re-architecting some of the project to support an server/client model.
+The client will support basic prediction, but the server will be the authority.

 1. Basic online support.

+   - Online pre-game lobby support.
+This allows players to gather together and chat in preparation to joining a world.

-   - Chat support among players.
+   - In-game chat support among players (text).
    - Basic microphone support (two players can communicate in-game using their microphones).
+   - Players should be able to interact in limited ways.
+Players should be able to:
+     - See each other.
+See in real-time players and NPCs moving through the world.
+     - Player movement shouldn't be smooth in the face of lag, gameplay shouldn't be choppy in an online environment.

+2. Performance maintained at 60+ FPS in an online (also offline) environment.

+#### Milestone 3 (Drop-the-beets Release)

+The focus of this milestone is to start to introduce basic gameplay features.

+1. Item system.
+   - Pickup/drop items on the g
+   - Trade items with other players.
+2. Combat system.
+   - Player to AI and player-to-player combat.
+   - Death and respawning systems.
+   - AI to AI.
+3. Game-over scenario.
+   - In some game scenarios the game world will come to a conclusion.
+Implement a basic system that a player in-game can cause a "win/loss" scenario, ending the current world.
+In this game mode, the world will support the ability to regenerate a new world for players to join.

-### Why was this game created?
+### Why did I create this game?

-**would suggest changing to "why I created this game" if seeking personalized tone.
-Otherwise design tenants can be more cut and dry.
-Either option works.

-I am creating the game that I would like to play some day.
-This means that certain philosophies behind the design are in play:
+In today's modern gaming era, the trend of *hardcore* games are becoming less common then when I was growing up.
+I grew up when games were designed not to streamline content, but to immerse players into the virtual environment.
+In a sense, I feel the hardcore games I grew up playing are being replaced by *casual* games.

+Many of the games entering today's marked target a general audience, which means the hardcore mechanics that were in games when I grew up are often not included in the product.
+Instead, casual friendly features such as instant transportation, dying without meaningful consequences (ie: no experience loss, ability to resurrect yourself, often around where you died), pay-to-win cash shops or purchasing in-game buffs with real money).
+The effect of these *casual-friendly* features is that I find it hard to get immersed in the world, and thus I cannot enjoy the gameplay.
+This game is my attempt at designing and implementing a game I would personally like to play with my friends in the future.

-### Gameplay FAQ (AWESOME GOOD IDEA)
+### Gameplay FAQ
 >Q. Can you play this game online or offline?
 Both?
 >A. Players can either play by themselves (in a fully offline mode), or log onto the public servers for an online adventure.
 We also would like to see a LAN mode.
 >